-Photo 9: Eva Zeisler, a legend in 20th century design of tabletop ceramics and pottery, received the Visionary Award from the Museum of Arts & Design, NY,
+Photo 9: Eva Zeisel, a legend in 20th century design of tabletop ceramics and pottery, received the Visionary Award from the Museum of Arts & Design, NY,

 at age 102.

-Photo 10: Eva Zeisler holds her book, Eva Zeisel on Design, in which she gives over the ideas that have guided and inspired her work throughout her long career.
+Photo 10: Eva Zeisel holds her book, Eva Zeisel on Design, in which she gives over the ideas that have guided and inspired her work throughout her long career.